 Hot-swappable PCB only supports Gateron Double-Rail Magnetic switches.

-The Keychron K2 HE is acceptable for use in a home theater setup.
-It has great build quality and supports wireless connectivity via a USB receiver or Bluetooth.
-However, it lacks dedicated media keys and is fairly heavy for its size, making it unwieldy to use from a sitting position.
-That being said, it also has full RGB backlighting with legends that are easy to read in the dark.
+The Keychron K HE keyboards are acceptable for use in a home theater setup.
+They have great build quality and support wireless connectivity via a USB receiver or Bluetooth.
+However, they lack dedicated media keys and, even the smaller K2 and K6 versions, are fairly heavy for their size, making them unwieldy to use from a sitting position.
+That being said, they also have full RGB backlighting with legends that are easy to read in the dark.

 Great build quality.